Your Reliable Chiller,Chiller Unit and Chiller System Manufacturer from China

 A phase loss of the three-phase motor will result in the motor not starting or overloading.
 In order to protect the motor from phase loss, an overload relay is used, which consists of a mechanical moving part and an electromagnetic switch part.
 The mechanical motion section has four terminals, two on the top and two on the bottom.
 A heater is installed between the upper and lower terminals.

-The condenser is one kind of certain heat exchanger.
+The condenser for a chiller is one kind of certain heat exchanger.

 The refrigerant and the water do not mix they are kept separated by a pipe wall, the water flows inside the pipe and the refrigerant flows on the outside.